diomedesK-ai/CIMB_Delivery_FY25/README.md

-# CIMB Delivery Dashboard
+# AI Banking Delivery Platform

-A comprehensive dashboard for tracking AI initiatives, dependencies, and value creation across CIMB.
+A comprehensive dashboard for tracking AI initiatives, dependencies, and value creation in banking operations.

 ## Features